Civics

 I feared it would, not trusting in the pundits and the pollsters to accurately know the temper of the electorate.
 But what has shocked me is the depth of the self-inflicted wound, that the popular vote went for a man who was a clear threat to democracy itself.
 We now stand on the threshold of an American oligarchy, where money and influence are valued over competence and expertise.
 And we have only ourselves to blame.

-Democracy A view of the author’s office.
+Democracy a view of the author’s office.

 A view of the author’s office.
 (Max McCoy/Kansas Reflector)